 If you have experienced the sudden, unexpected loss of a loved one in an accident that you believe was caused by another person's recklessness or wrongdoing, you may be entitled to take legal action against the responsible party.
 By filing a wrongful death claim against the negligent person, company, or entity, surviving family members can recover compensation to help cope with the unforeseen expenses and non-economic losses that often occur after a wrongful death.

-After suffering such a tragic loss in the family, it is understandable that taking legal action may seem like an additional burden, but it is important to speak with an attorney as soon as possible to explore your options for gaining restitution.
+After suffering such a tragic loss in the family, it is understandable that taking legal action may seem like an additional burden, but it is important to speak with a Phoenix attorney as soon as possible to explore your options for gaining restitution.
 At Breyer Law Offices P.C., our wrongful death lawyers understand that the absence of a loved one is devastating and will work closely with you to ensure that your best interests are protected.
 While no amount of money can erase the past, compensation can offset financial strain that may affect your future.
 Call us for a free consultation at (480) 389-2463 or submit an online contact form.